Zac Posen's new Delta uniforms are athleisure in the sky

 The long hours and unpredictable weather and schedules that Delta employees often endure meant that Posen had his work cut out for him, but these redesigned uniforms are some of the most beautiful and functional in the game.

-While some iconic pieces such as Delta's red coats (which have been around since the 1960s) remain, a new color was added to the collection: Pilot Plum.
+While some iconic pieces such as Delta's red coats (which have been around since the 1960s) remain, a new color was added to the collection: Passport Plum.

 This deep purple was created by mixing together Delta's statement red and blue.
 The new plum color is seen on the both the men's and women's uniforms and even many of the accessories, such as the genuine-leather flight attendant purses, belts and men's pocket squares.